peterrz/odin-wi5/README.md

   00:16:7f:7e:00:02 172.17.4.4 00:1b:1b:7e:00:02 odin-ssid-3
 ```

-Each row represents a client's MAC address, its static IP address, its LVAP's
+Each row represents a STA MAC address (the real MAC), its static IP address
+(the IP of the wireless interface of the STA), its LVAP's
 BSSID, and the SSID that its LVAP will announce.

+If you want to change the port used for the communication between Odin controller
+and Odin agents, you can add this line to the floodlightdefault.properties file:

+* `net.floodlightcontroller.odin.master.OdinMaster.masterPort = 7777

+Another parameter you can set is idleLvapTimeout (see the source code of
+OdinMaster.java).

 To run the master: